SelfCareMap

 An at-home guide from the Relax subcategory

-Lower back pain is one of the most common complaints among adults—whether it’s from sitting too long at a desk, lifting something awkwardly, or just the wear and tear of daily life.
-The good news?
-You don’t always need a prescription or a pricey appointment to find relief.
-With a few simple, effective massage techniques you can do at home, you can ease tension, improve circulation, and restore comfort—right in your living room.
+Lower back pain is one of the most common complaints among adults, whether it is from sitting too long at a desk, lifting something awkwardly, or just the general wear and tear of daily life.
+This region of the body bears a significant amount of weight and supports your entire torso, making it prone to strain.
+The good news is that you do not always need a prescription or a pricey appointment to find relief.
+With a few simple, effective massage techniques you can do at home, you can ease tension, improve circulation, and restore comfort, right in your living room.

 What You'll Need